 Which Trig Ratio - A common mistake students make when using the inverse trigonometric functions to find angles in right triangles is to use the wrong function.
 They may use arcsine instead of arccosine for example.
 There is a process that students can use to reduce the number of these kinds of errors.

 - First, the students should mark the angle whose measure is to be found.
 With the angle in question highlighted, it is easier for the students to see the relationship the sides have to that angle.
 It is fun for the students to use colored pencils, pens, or highlighters.

 - Next, the students should look at the sides with known side measures and determine their relationship to the angle.
 They can make notes on the triangle, labeling the hypotenuse, the adjacent leg and the opposite let.
-If they are having trouble with this I have them look for the hypotenuse first and always highlight it green, then they and decide between opposite and adjacent for the remaining to sides.
+If they are having trouble with this I have them look for the hypotenuse first and always highlight it green, then they can decide between opposite and adjacent for the remaining two sides.

 - Now, they need to look at the two sides they have chosen, and decide if they need to use sine, cosine, or tangent.